premhowli/bookings-app/README.md

 - **Fuzzy search** is not enabled as part of the demo but will enhance the user experience a lot.
 - **Lazy loading** is handled automatically by Expo Router for screens; we can use `React.lazy`/`Suspense` for heavy sub-components if needed in future.
-- **Error boundaries** and performance monitoring hooks are included for robust error handling and profiling.

 ---